 • If you have extra marinade, pour it over some veggies before cooking.

-• Properly cooked chicken should register 165°F on an instant-read thermometer.
+• No matter which way you cook the chicken, it should register 165°F on an instant-read thermometer.

 Serving: 1chicken breastCalories: 285kcalCarbohydrates: 12gProtein: 27gFat: 14gSaturated Fat: 2gPolyunsaturated Fat: 2gMonounsaturated Fat: 9gTrans Fat: 0.01gCholesterol: 72mgSodium: 1656mgPotassium: 579mgFiber: 1gSugar: 9gVitamin A: 163IUVitamin C: 1mgCalcium: 31mgIron: 1mg